 PCV valve replacement cost: The part itself costs $10 and you can easily replace it yourself, whereas a professional will probably charge you $50 for the same procedure.

-Transmission fluid is easy to notice because unlike motor oil, it’s usually green or red in color and has low viscosity.
-Its job is to ensure proper transmission function, and it also helps to lubricate the gears to enable proper heat distribution for smooth automatic transmission.
+Transmission fluid is easy to notice because, unlike motor oil, it’s usually green or red in color and has low viscosity.
+Its job is to ensure proper transmission function, and it also helps to lubricate the gears to enable proper heat distribution for a smooth automatic transmission.